Pringle of Scotland: Management changes

 In 2005, Winser and Stockdale left the company, and having so far invested over £35m Kenneth Fang handed over control to his children, Jean and Douglas Fang.
 By this stage sales had risen to almost £25m with losses running at around £8m due to the expansion.

 After Clare Waight Keller was appointed the new Creative Director, 2007 saw the introduction of a luxury accessories range.
-In March 2011 ex-Balenciaga designer Alistair Carr was named as Design Director following the resignation of Keller.
+In March 2011 ex-Balenciaga designer Alistair Carr was named as Design Director following the resignation of Keller but was ousted less than a year later do to stagnant sales and poor reception.

+In 2012, Pringle of Scotland debuted a Japanese diffusion line, Pringle 1815, produced by Sanyo Shokai.